PeuTit/rank/readme.md

-# Programming Language Roulette
+# Programming Language Roulette -> TypeScript

+Project name: Rank

 I've been task to build something using Typescript.
-My goal is to produce a small web api whose purpose is to rank GitHub user by their contribution.
+My goal is to produce a small cli whose purpose is to rank GitHub user.
 I've choose to go with [Deno](https://deno.com/) (/ˈdiːnoʊ/, pronounced dee-no).
 It's a JavaScript, TypeScript, and WebAssembly runtime based on Rust.